pages-themes/cayman/lectures-materials.md

 This link will point to the GitHub repository featuring all of the class material such as Jupyter Notebooks, scripts, excercises, slides, etc.

 ## 1. Reproducibility in Life Science
 **Instructor:** JB Poline

+**Objectives**
+* Learn about the reproducibility of research results in the life sciences
+* Undertand the main causes for irreproducible results
+* Learn the possible collective and individual actions for curbing irreproducibility
+**Material**
 *
 *
 *